brodyrmcdonald/sofi-repo/README.txt

     will read from.
 This is being written to by the simulator to represent transmission across a medium.

     At this point there will be two GUI windows.
-Type a message into the input box for the encoding module and press go.
+Choose an encoding scheme, Type a message into the input box for the encoding module and press go.
     The encoded message will now appear in the simulator window as a sequence of bits.
 Press the "Send All" button in the window to empty the buffer and write the whole message, or the "Send Packet" button to send just the contents of the lower text box.
 Edits can be made to the lower text box to simulate errors in transmission.
+Alternatively, there is a "Drop Packet" button that drops the next packet entirely from the system.
+The decoder does not handle this type of error very well, as it has no visibility on the number of packets that are sent in a transmission.

 ----------------------------------------------------------------------------